aws-samples/aws-analytics-reference-architecture/README.md

          * **Important Note**: By specifying the AdministratorAccess policy you are giving the CDK full admin privileges to deploy to your account.
 In the case of any security concerns, this can be changed to a more restrictive policy depending on your security requirements.
-  * Finally, run `cdk deploy PipelineStack` using the credentials for your CICD account.
+  * Finally, run `cdk deploy araPipelineStack` using the credentials for your CICD account.
       * This will deploy the stack containing the pipeline to your CICD account, and cause it to automatically start pulling any changes from the repo that you have specified